haddadosama/gitshortcuts/README.md

 # gitshortcuts

 - enjoy easy to commit git command **git-commit**
-- also you can use **git-clean** to remove local deleted from remote branches
+- also you can use **git-clean** to remove all local branches that were deleted remotely.
+Also it will pull or your local branches to latest from remote.

 ## How to:
 - Clone this